bioconda/bioconda.github.io/_sources/developer/dockerfile-inventory.rst.txt

 architectures like osx, linux/amd64, linux/arm64, but also OCI images (linux/amd64, linux/arm64) with the package installed.
 Here's how it works.

+Packages which only support ARM are now possible.
+The manifest reconciliation logic publishes whatever subset of requested platforms are available and does not require amd64 to be present.

 .. figure:: ../images/bioconda-containers.png

    Sketch of how containers and packages interact with :command:`bioconda-utils